wakr/in_ds_2017/docs/index.md

 ## Data

-We use data from 2010 to 2016 offered by [the city of Chicago](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2).
+We use crime data from 2010 to 2016 offered by [the city of Chicago](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2).
+The reason for this is just that we want to see the situation in 2010s.

 There are over 2 million rows in our filtered data set.
-Every row contains at least the crime type, date, latitude and longitude.
+Every row contains at the crime type, date, latitude and longitude with other fields including e.g. description, police patrol areas and the location of the crime.

-## Why

-We wish to create an easy-to-understand visualization of the current non-homicide crimes and also explore possible quantitative relations between crimes and school dropouts.

-## How

-Seeing ZIP-codes.
-We omit the violent crimes i.e. homicides.
+As briefly mentioned before, our data don't consist any murders.
+This is because we don't want to mix up for example crimes involving theft with murder crimes, because their impact to society is very different.

+We also determined the ZIP district of crimes from the coordinates given, as this data wasn't in the original dataset.

 ## Results